mihirp23/python/README.md

  18.  when_it_rains_it_pours.py - Google Foobar challenge.
  19.  guess_a_number_game.py - interactive 'Guess a number game'.
  20.  one_line_fizz_buzz.py - one line 'fizz buzz' program.
+ 21.  mapit.py - program to open a google map page for provided address (from Automate Python book)